THINGS TO KNOW FOR YOUR FIRST ADVENTURE RIDE

 Your first adventure ride can be many things, extremely successful, disastrous, or (for most people) just kind of normal.
 I wanted to tell the story of my first adventure ride to help others looking to dip their toes in the murky waters of the unknown.

 I had a few motorcycles before I bought my first adventure bike in the 2010.
 I liked to ride as a commuter around town and take the occasional multi-hour trip and maybe camp out or grab a hotel.
 Like many people, I liked the appeal of an adventure bike.
-I was inspired by Ewan and Charlie and their journey and wanted my own piece of the action.
+I was inspired by Ewan and Charley and their journey and wanted my own piece of the action.
 The adventure bike grants you the ability to easily get off the beaten track and expand your possibilities.

 I purchased a 2005 BMW r1200gs with 41,000 miles and was immediately smitten with all the new potential destinations I opened up.
 I spent hours reading ride reports and advice pieces on advrider.com.
 Blogs about places I could go and adventures I could take.
-Coming from a background in backpacking, I have most of the lightweight camping gear you’d need for adventure riding and I figured just strapping everything down in a big old “mostly” waterproof duffel bag would be good enough to get out there.
+Coming from a background in backpacking, I had most of the lightweight camping gear you’d need for adventure riding and I figured just strapping everything down in a big old “mostly” waterproof duffel bag would be good enough to get out there.
 It was an exciting time.

 Like many people new to a community, I wasn’t aware of what I didn’t know.